bpowers/bpowers.github.com/index.md

 I love coffee.
 Eventually I will expand on that, but in the mean time feel free to corner me in real life to discuss coffee, ideally over a cup of coffee.

+## System dynamics

+I studied system dynamics in [school](http://www.uib.no/rg/dynamics).
+I even wrote a nice thesis on how you could neatly [apply object-oriented programming](/thesis.pdf) to the field.

 ## Employment